 Reporting to the College

-Macalester College encourages anyone who has experienced sexual misconduct (sex/gender discrimination, sexual harassment, sexual assault, sexual exploitation, dating/intimate partner violence, domestic violence, or stalking) to report the incident to the College so that the College can investigate and respond to such reports.
+Macalester College encourages anyone who has experienced sexual misconduct (sex or gender-based discrimination, sexual harassment, sexual assault, sexual exploitation, dating/intimate partner violence, domestic violence, or stalking) to report the incident to the College so the College can investigate and respond to such reports.
 An individual may provide a report to the College by contacting any of the following people: